General Guardian Match Format

 Traditional Guardian matches follow a modest tempo match with minimal breaks between stages.
 The course of fire often cover disciplines from across law enforcement, military and practical marksman spectrums.
 Event capacity varies per location, but fill up very quickly!

-The competition format varies based on the host facility, but usually require anywhere from 80 to 120 rounds to complete several stages.
+The competition format varies based on the host facility, but usually require anywhere from 80 to 250 rounds to complete several stages over a single day or multiple days.
 The course is caliber restricted to 300 Win Mag and below to preserve the steel targets.
+See examples below of what our matches are like.

 Competitors can expect to engage targets at known distances from 100 to 1000 yards.
 Host locations often allow rangefinders and any equipment you can safely utilize.
 Target size will vary in difficulty based on the shooter's position, distance, and time allotted.
 Shooters often have 90 seconds to engage a target.
 Most stages will include “stressors”-- either time and/or short movements to the shooting stage area.